4 Facts About Touch Screen

 The touch panel or sensor features a touch-responsive surface with the passage of electrical current.
 The voltage changes whenever the screen is touched, thereby signaling the touch location.
 Touchscreen systems are built on various types of sensors, including capacitive, resistive, and surface acoustic.
 Most touchscreens are capacitive.

-The controller, hardware convert the voltage changes triggered on the touch panel into signals that your phone, computer, etc., can receive.
+The controller, hardware converts the voltage changes triggered on the touch panel into signals that your phone, computer, etc., can receive.

 The software receives such a signal, informing your device, whether phone, computer, etc., of the types of signals sent by the controller.
 In essence, the software tells your device what and where it is being touched, making it react accordingly.